ZergLev/Telegram-Bot/README.md

 Requirements.

 It's not recommended to use Windows if you plan on collecting data, because Apache Superset doesn't have official support for it.
 So far, I haven't managed to launch data collection on Windows.
 Instead, you could use Linux or a virtual machine.
+Windows has another issue described at the end of this .md file.

 To use the bot you need either one of:
 1. Python 3 + Dialog Flow Framework (dff[telegram, stats])